lightscript/lightscript.org/pages/docs/docs.md

 ### When does an indent end?

-An indented block is parsed until the indent level of a line is less than or equal to the indent level of the line that started the block.
+An indented block is parsed until the indent level of a line is less than or equal to the indent level of the line that started the block (the line with a `:` or `->`).

-For example, in this code:
+For example, this does not work:

     if treeIsPretty and
       treeIsTall:
       climbTree()

-`climbTree()` needs the two indents it has, because the line with the `:` has one indent.
+but this does (because the line with the `:` has one indent):

-An `else` could have either zero or one indent.
+    if treeIsPretty and
+      treeIsTall:
+        climbTree()

+However, that's a little ugly; the recommended style would be:

+    if (
+      treeIsPretty and
+      treeisTall
+    ):
+      climbTree()

 ## Conditionals